-Your sympathetic nervous system takes over - putting your body on high alert.
+Your sympathetic nervous system takes over, putting your body on high alert.
 The pituitary gland releases cortisol and adrenaline to recruit more energy sources, and you sweat to cool down.

 Increased Heart Rate

-Similar with feelings of anxiety, your heart rate and blood pressure spike.
+You start to feel anxious.
+Your heart rate and blood pressure spike.